 Smartling’s Glossary Term Insertion considers:

-- All glossary terms that are marked as “DNT” (“Do Not Translate”) for the source locale:
+All glossary terms that are marked as “DNT” (“Do Not Translate”) for the source locale:

-In this case, the MT Profile respects the DNT flag and inserts untranslated source term in the translation. - All glossary terms that have a translation available for the relevant target locale:
+In this case, the MT engine respects the DNT flag and inserts untranslated source term in the translation. -

 Term variations